Madhav Gadgil: Return to India

-He returned to India in 1971 and took up a job as a scientific officer at Agharkar Research Institute of the Maharashtra Association for Cultivation of Science, Pune where he stayed for two years.
+Gadgil returned to India in 1971 and took up a job as a scientific officer at Agharkar Research Institute of the Maharashtra Association for Cultivation of Science, Pune where he stayed for two years.
 In 1973, he joined the Indian Institute of Science (IISc), Bengaluru, starting an association that would stretch for over thirty years, superannuating from the institute as its chairman in 2004.
 During this period, he established two research centres at IISc, the Centre of Theoretical Studies and the Centre for Ecological Studies.
 He also worked as a visiting professor at Stanford University (1991) and the University of California, Berkeley (1995).
-After his retirement from IISc, he went back to Pune in 2004 to resume his association with Agharkar Research Institute and holds the Damodar Dharmanand Kosambi chair of the visiting research professor at the University of Goa.
+After his retirement from IISc, he went back to Pune in 2004 to resume his association with Agharkar Research Institute and held the Damodar Dharmanand Kosambi chair of the visiting research professor at the University of Goa.

-In 1976, when the Government of Karnataka decided to look into protecting the bamboo resources of the state, Gadgil was asked to conduct a study, which is reported to have influenced the government to curb the subsidies provided to forest based industries.
-A decade later, in 1986, he was appointed as a member of the Scientific Advisory Council to Prime Minister of India, a post he held till 1990.
+In 1976, when the Government of Karnataka decided to look into protecting the bamboo resources of the state, Gadgil was asked to conduct a study, which is reported to have influenced the government to curb the subsidies provided to forest-based industries.
+A decade later, in 1986, he was appointed a member of the Scientific Advisory Council to Prime Minister of India, a post he held till 1990.
 During this period, he assisted the efforts to establish the first biosphere reserve in the country at the Nilgiris in 1986.
 In 1998, he was appointed the chairman of the Science and Technology Advisory Panel of Global Environment Facility, an agency under the United Nations.
 He held the chair till 2002.
 He also served as a member of the environmental education panel of the National Council of Educational Research and Training (NCERT) and as a member of the National Advisory Council.
-He is a member of the National Tiger Conservation Authority and is the chairman of the committee proposing Environmental Education Curriculum at School level.
+He was a member of the National Tiger Conservation Authority and was the chairman of the committee proposing Environmental Education Curriculum at School level.
 In 2010, when the Government of India constituted an expert panel, Western Ghats Ecology Expert Panel (WGEEP), to examine the ecological issues related to the Western Ghats, he was selected as the chairman of the panel.

-Personal life
+Personal life and death

 Gadgil, an active sportsman during his college years, held the Maharashtra State Junior and Pune University high jump records in 1959 and 1961 respectively.
 He has also represented Pune University at the All India University Athletic meet.
-He is married to Sulochana Gadgil, a noted meteorologist and a Harvard scholar, whom he met during his Fergusson College years.
-The couple has a daughter, who is a journalist cum Spanish teacher, and a son, a mathematician.
+He was married to Sulochana Gadgil, a meteorologist and a Harvard scholar, whom he met during his Fergusson College years.
+The couple has a daughter, who is a journalist cum Spanish teacher, and a son who is a mathematician.
 The family lives in Pune, his home town.
 His life story has been recorded in a biographical book, Vidnyanyatri – Dr. Madhav Gadgil, written in Marathi by A. P. Deshpande.

+Gadgil died in Pune on 7 January 2026, at the age of 83.
+He was survived by his son and daughter, and was predeceased by his wife, who died in July 2025.